 The iron gate, which shows the Russian empire’s coat of arms, was added during that time.

 9. Oldest Library:

 The East Village has two of New York’s oldest libraries.
-The Tompkins Square Branch, or Tompkins Square Park, was built in 1904 is one of the New York Library and the very first Carnegie libraries.
+The Tompkins Square Branch, or Tompkins Square Park, was built in 1904 and is one of the New York Library and the first Carnegie libraries.